The VideoPress block allows you to insert your Jetpack VideoPress videos into posts and pages on your website.

-After you select your desired Progress Bar colors be sure to click Save Colors.
-Now, you’ll be able to see and customize your selected colors as you feel on the same page or post.
-When you update your page or post these color changes will be live on your selected video.
+After you select your desired Progress Bar colors, be sure to click Save Colors.
+Now, you’ll be able to see and customize your selected colors while previewing them in the player.
+When you update your page or post, these color changes will be live on your selected video.

-This setting allows you to change whether or not the video is considered Private, for site members only, or Public, for all visitors to your site.
-For more information checkout our VideoPress: Privacy article.
+Privacy: This setting allows you to change whether or not the video is considered Private, for site members only, or Public, for all visitors to your site.
+For more information, check out our VideoPress: Privacy article.

 The advanced tab lets you add a CSS class to your block, allowing you to write custom CSS and style the block as you see fit.

 Please note that the video player is embedded in an iframe, meaning it’s not possible to style the video player with CSS.

 Only the <div> which contains the video player can be styled with CSS.